MohamedMarawany/BookBazaar-Library-Management-and-Review-System/README.md

 ## Task 9:

-Connect Python to MongoDB Using PyMongo
+Connect Python to MongoDB Using PyMongo **Description:**
-Description:
-You will use PyMongo, a Python driver for MongoDB, to connect your Python application to the MongoDB database. "
+- You will use PyMongo, a Python driver for MongoDB, to connect your Python application to the MongoDB database.
-Requirements:
+### Requirements:
 1. Install pymongo.
 2. Write a Python script or function to establish a connection to bookbazaar_reviews.
 3. Handle connection errors gracefully.